 While there are multiple-day ‘San Diego to San Francisco’ Tours, visiting both cities on a day trip is not possible – especially on a San Diego weekend trip.
 If you are limited to just a few days over a weekend, you will need to weigh the advantages of a San Diego vs San Francisco vacation.

 Although the two cities are in the same state, there are so many differences that deciding which one – San Diego vs San Fran – really comes down to what kind of trip you want.
 Use our San Francisco Itinerary so that you can compare the activities and choose which city to visit.
+If you choose both (why not?!) use our California Coastal Road Trip Itinerary to get there!

 How To Get To San Diego